June 20, 2023

-The weekend begins with an enchanting display of Floating Wish Lanterns on the lake on Friday, July 1.
+The celebration begins with a free Blue Ridge Big Band concert at the lakeside tent on Friday, June 30.
+Then, on Saturday, July 1, an enchanting display of Floating Wish Lanterns will cast glimmers of light on the lake.
 Staff and volunteers will place the lanterns on the water starting at 8:45 p.m. in honor and in memory of loved ones.
 The lanterns are biodegradable and will be gathered from the lake after the event as soon as conditions allow.
 Visit lakejunaluska.com/lanterns to learn more about how to have a loved one’s name placed on a lantern.

-On Monday, the Fourth of July, festivities include a parade at 11 a.m.
-The parade begins at Lambuth Inn, continues on North Lakeshore Drive and ends at the open-air Nanci Weldon Memorial Gym.
-From 12 to 2 p.m at the gym will be food trucks and music by Whitewater Bluegrass with a family square dance.
-Then at 7:30 p.m., Balsam Range takes the stage at historic Stuart Auditorium for a Fourth of July concert.
-Tickets are $40 each and can be purchased online at itickets.com or by calling 800-965-9324.
-Concert tickets are $40 each and can be purchased online or by calling 800-965-9324.
+On Tuesday the Fourth of July, festivities include a parade at 11 a.m.
+The parade begins at Lambuth Inn, proceeds along North Lakeshore Drive and ends at the open-air Nanci Weldon Memorial Gym.
+From 12 to 2 p.m. at the gym will be food trucks and music by Whitewater Bluegrass with a family square dance.

-Lake Junaluska’s Independence Day Celebration is made possible with support from Visit NC Smokies and Friends of the Lake sponsors, including our Partnership Level Sponsor, Haywood Regional Medical Center, and our Patron Level Sponsors, Smoky Mountain News and RCF Construction, Inc.
+Lake Junaluska’s Independence Day Celebration is made possible with support from Visit NC Smokies and Friends of the Lake sponsors, including our Partnership Level Sponsor, Haywood Regional Medical Center, and our Patron Level Sponsors, Smoky Mountain News, Clark & Leatherwood, Inc, Maple Tree Veterinary Hospital and RCF Construction, Inc.